Dameme1/OpenAvenuesMedicareInvestigators/README.md

 ## Links
-The link to the dataset is [here](https://data.cms.gov/provider-data/dataset/mj5m-pzi6)
+The link to the nationwide dataset is [here](https://data.cms.gov/provider-data/dataset/mj5m-pzi6)

-In this project I develop a dataset to help clinicians/scientists choose doctors to run their clinical trials